skyloutyr/VTT/README.md

 -nocache [true]: If this argument is encountered the server will startup with the asset caching system disabled, regardless of the -servercache parameter.

 -servercache [number][postfix]: Sets the maximum server cache buffer before it is trimmed.
 Number is any positive number.
 Postfix indicates the rank, and can be b(bytes), kb(kilobytes), mb(megabytes) or gb(gigabytes)

+-console [true/false]: forces the console window being shown (true) or hidden (false).
+If not present the -debug parameter may force the console window to stay open.
+Win32 only.
 ```